wp-plugins/flyzoo/readme.txt

 ####Languages####

-The widget is available in: English, Español, Italiano
+The widget is available in: English, Español, Italiano, Russian, Chinese, German, French

 == Installation ==